Articles

 Automation Yes Limited Yes Limited Limited to 2000 contacts Yes

-Segmentation Yes Basic Standard No Yes Yes
+Segmentation Yes Basic Limited No Yes Yes

-Personalization Yes Yes Yes No Yes Yes
+Personalization Yes No Yes No Yes Yes

 Auto resend Yes No No No No Yes